sweetyknowles/project3/ReadMe.md

 Technologies and libraries I used:

-I used React.js, Node.js with Express, MongoDB, Mongoose and all of the dependencies that each of those packages have I also used React Router and Styled Component packages In Version 2, I would like to add:
+ React.js, Node.js with Express, MongoDB, Mongoose and all of the dependencies that each of those packages React Router and Styled Component packages

-User authentication
-A more skeuomorphic UI for the flashcard review Progressive Web App features so the flashcards can be reviewed offline A way for users to share collections of flashcards with other users I used different syntax in places

 As I developed this app, I used various syntax to make sure I understood the variations.
 For example, in the same component or router, I used both .then and async/await versions of promises.
 I understand this is not a good way to build production code, but I wanted to use the project to improve my understanding of the syntax options.
 I have made comments in the code to explain my method.
 Major takeaways: